Cambodia

 Credit and Debit Cards – These are accepted in most tourist areas and by larger businesses and hotels, however have cash just in case.
 Small businesses will not accept credit cards.

-Cambodia travel tips and advice: Be careful when using ATM’s as card skimming is quite common in Cambodia, as a result of this it is always use an ATM that is in a busy place or inside a bank.
+Travel tips for Cambodia – Be careful when using ATM’s as there have been reported cases of card skimming.
+Try and use an ATM that is in a public, open space or inside a bank.

 Sample Costs in Cambodia (USD)